An Empirical Approach to Financial Crisis Indicators Based on Random Matrices: Conclusion

-We are confident that the framework we propose and the financial crisis indicators that we have built are able to bring new insight on the topic of financial crisis detection and prediction.
-In the future, one of the possible ways of applying these methods would be to use them to build systematic trading strategies.
+We are confident that our framework and the financial crisis indicators that we have built are able to bring new insight on the topic of financial crisis detection and prediction.
+In the future, one of the possible ways of applying these methods would be to use them in order to build more elaborate systematic trading strategies, which make use of all our nine indicators as well as new ones.
+Those strategies based on the aggregated signals coming from many different financial crisis indicators in our framework will be the topic of an upcoming paper.